RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Amann Aviation Pty Ltd v Commonwealth (1990) 52 FCR 527
       - Amann obliged to have coast-watch service fully operational by 12 September 1987.
       - Service was not operational by due date – Commonwealth immediately terminated the contract.
-    - Cl 2.24 required Commonwealth to ask Amann to ‘show cause’ before termination.
+    - Cl 2.24 required Commonwealth to ask Amann to 'show cause' before termination.
   - INCORRECT INTERPRETATION
     - DTR Nominees Pty Ltd v Mona Homes Pty Ltd (1978) 138 CLR 423
-      - ‘4.
-The Plan of sub-division, a copy of which is annexed hereto, has been lodged with the Fairfield Municipal Council. ...’
+      - '4.
+The Plan of sub-division, a copy of which is annexed hereto, has been lodged with the Fairfield Municipal Council. ...'
         - When contract was signed, DTR had submitted a plan different to the plan attached to the contract.
         - DTR believed it could lodge the plan in 2 stages.
       - Mona argued that:
         - 1. DTR had breached special condition 4, which justified termination; and
-        - 2. DTR’s erroneous belief that it could register the plan in 2 stages was a repudiation of the contract.
+        - 2. DTR's erroneous belief that it could register the plan in 2 stages was a repudiation of the contract.
       - But there are other cases in which a party, though asserting a wrong view of a contract because he believes it to be correct, is willing to perform the contract according to its tenor.
       - Outcome:
-        - DTR’s breach did not justify termination.
+        - DTR's breach did not justify termination.
         - DTR did not repudiate the contract.
-        - Mona’s wrongful termination was a repudiation.
+        - Mona's wrongful termination was a repudiation.
         - But DTR could not terminate ...
     - GOOD SUMMARY
       - A good summary of the principles can be found in Velik v Steingold [2013] NSWCA 303, [86]